\

 Franklin and Pete Pike (1947)

-Pete was born November 30, 1929 in a tenant house in Amelia County, Virginia and was raised on the family seventy-acre.
+Pete Pike was born November 30, 1929 in a tenant house in Amelia County, Virginia and was raised on the family seventy-acre.
 Raising cattle, and farming grain and tobacco were the money crops and was hard work and a good life.

 When he was about twelve years old his Dad gave him and his brother, Frank, and him their own little half-acre of tobacco and from the profits earned from the sales, purchased a Gibson J 200 guitar for himself and a Gibson F5 mandolin for Frank.
 Pete learned to play guitar on a Sears and Roebuck guitar and an Ernest Tubb songbook.